jamesaphoenix/Python_For_SEO/README.md

 ## Wordpress Automation

 29. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
+30. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
 ## Social Media Text-Mining

 30. Social Media